guarani/guarani.github.io/_posts/2017-08-06-build-a-proxy-on-ios.md

 `URLProtocol` provides methods to add arbitrary data to `URLRequest` instances via the `setProperty(_:forKey:in:)` and get the data using `property(forKey:in:)`, and we use these methods to tag requests as handled.
 Now, our protocol handler is only initialized for previously unhandled requests.
 (On a side note, don't confuse these properties we're adding with HTTP headers, they're completely different concepts.)

 There is a caveat though, see that ugly `NSMutableURLRequest` casting and copying?
-It turns out that the methods to set and get methods are broken as of Swift 3. `setProperty(_:forKey:in:)` inexplicatly requires an `NSMutableURLRequest` instead of a plain `URLRequest`, although if you do cast your request to `NSMutableURLRequest`, whatever you try to set is always `nil` when you retrieve it.
+It turns out that the methods to set and get methods are broken as of Swift 3. `setProperty(_:forKey:in:)` inexplicably requires an `NSMutableURLRequest` instead of a plain `URLRequest`, although if you do cast your request to `NSMutableURLRequest`, whatever you try to set is always `nil` when you retrieve it.

 The workaround is to cast the request to a Foundation equivalent (NS prefix), and make a mutable copy.
 Thanks to [Philippe Hausler's comments on Swift issue SR-2804](https://bugs.swift.org/browse/SR-2804?focusedCommentId=23642&page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel#comment-23642) for this workaround!

-Finally, don't forget to pass the mutable copy instead of the original request to the data task, otherwise the property wil be set on the wrong request instance.
+Finally, don't forget to pass the mutable copy instead of the original request to the data task, otherwise the property will be set on the wrong request instance.
+Run the project now and `canInit(with:)` should only be hit a couple of times.

+> Why is `canInit(with:)` hit multiple times?
+That's a good question.
+Fortunately, `startLoading()` is only called once.

-### Modifying Requests 🕵
+### Modifying Requests 👨‍💻

-To demonstrate, we'll wrap all outgoing requests in a new object.
-Modify the contents of `` to:
+To demonstrate that our proxy can effectively modify requests, we'll wrap all outgoing requests in a new object.
+Modify the contents of `startLoading()` to:

 ```swift
     override func startLoading() {